mco-gh/quizaic/README.md

     sudo npm install @openapitools/openapi-generator-cli -g
     ```

-1. Run `./setup.sh`
+1. Run `./setup.sh` to deploy backend services.

-2. Run `./scripts/configure_auth.sh` to setup Oauth credentials and secrets.
+1. Run `./scripts/configure_auth.sh` to setup Oauth credentials and secrets
+   needed for users to log into the application.

 ### Manual Setup